jtiala/kaenkkybbs/README.md

-# kaenkkybbs
+# 🍕 KaenkkyBBS

 Bulletin board for all kaenkky lovers.

 ## Overview

 Does pineapple belong in pizza?
 Which kaenkkylae has the best majokaenkkys?
 Are you willing to pay EUR 5.90 for slizing of the pizza?
-Discussing these matters and many more have never been as easy as it is now, with kaenkkybbs - the future of all pizza related discussion.
+Discussing these matters and many more have never been as easy as it is now, with KaenkkyBBS - the future of all pizza related discussion.

 ## Prerequisites